 - TPMI information for precoding – number of bits as specified in Table 5.3.3.1.3A-1.

 - TPMI information indicates which codebook index is used in Table 6.3.4.2.3-1 or Table 6.3.4.2.3-2 of [2] corresponding to the single-layer transmission.
-This field is present only if PDSCH transmission is configured with TM6.
+This field is present only if PDSCH transmission is configured with TM6 and in DCI formats scheduling PDSCH which are mapped onto the UE specific search space.

 - PMI confirmation for precoding – 1 bit as specified in Table 5.3.3.1.3A-2.
-This field is present only if PDSCH transmission is configured with TM6.
+This field is present only if PDSCH transmission is configured with TM6 and in DCI formats scheduling PDSCH which are mapped onto the UE specific search space.

 - HARQ-ACK resource offset – 2 bits as defined in section 10.1 of [3]